farixzz/CyberReconScanner/README.md

 1. Run `main.py`
 2. Enter the target IP or domain.
-3. Select tools to include (e.g., Nmap, Hydra).
+3. Select tools to include (e.g., Nmap, GoBuster).
 4. Hit **"Run Scan"** and view results in terminal or `/results` folder.

 ---